LebedevaAlina-zp/Pytest_POM_Google_search_sample/README.md

 1) To install all needed packages run in terminal: pip install -r requirements.txt

-2) Download corresponding Selenium WebDriver and remember the ~path to driver file.
+2) Download corresponding Selenium WebDrivers and past the paths to driver files to selenium_chromedriver and selenium_firefoxdriver fixtures in conftest.py.
-For Chrome look, for example, here https://googlechromelabs.github.io/chrome-for-testing/

-3) To run tests: pytest --driver Chrome --driver-path ~path\chromedriver.exe tests/
+3) Run tests